 Throughout academe and across disciplines, newly tenured and promoted professors face unique professional and personal challenges.
 This program is designed to support them as they enter this transitional period.
-The Associate Professor Program is co-sponsored by the Institute and the College of Arts and Sciences.
+The Associate Professor Program is co-sponsored by the Institute and the College of Arts & Sciences.
 All College faculty are invited to participate in the program in the first year following their promotion to associate professor.

 The Chairs Leadership Program (CLP), which started in the 2007-2008 academic year, is a program of the College of Arts and Sciences offered in collaboration with the Institute for the Arts and Humanities.